bok1c4/Books/Operating-Systems/notes/os-three-pieces/Operating-Systems-3-Easy-Steps.md

 cies required to schedule them in an intelligent way.
 By combining mech- anisms and policies, we will build up our understanding of how an oper- ating system virtualizes the CPU.

+#### Interlude: Process API

+Programming with Process API

+- _fork()_
+- _wait()_
+- _exec()_

+##### fork()

+The _fork_ system call is used to _create a new process_, however it is the strangest routine you will ever call.

+The process that is created its _almost exact copy of the calling process_.
+To the OS that looks like there are two copies of the program running, and both are about to _return from the fork() system call_.

+The new process called _child_ in contrast to the creating _parent_ _does not start running at main()_.
+_The child is not the exact copy, because it has its own address space, its own memory, its own registers and so forth._
+The value it returns to the caller of fork() is different.

+##### wait()

+The _wait_ system call when called the parent no metter what waits for the child to complete its execution and just then it proceeds with its execution.
+That's why we have output I am child /Projects/Examples/parent-child, because the parent waits for the child which returns just 0.

+> [!NOTE]
+> But there are few cases where **wait()** returns BEFORE the child exits.
+Read the man page for more info.

+##### exec()

+The _exec_ system call is useful when you want to run a program that is different from the calling program.
+However often you want to run a different program, _exec()_ does just that.

+The _exec_ system call, loads the code and the static data of another program, and overwrites the its current code segment (and current static data).
+The heap and stack and other parts of the memory space of the program are re-initialized.
+And then the OS just simply runs the program with specified arguments.

+##### fork() and exec()

+The fork() and exec() calls are very powerful way for creating multi processed program.
+And I should make something fun of that.

+# Stevens and Rago chapters: Process Control, Process Relationships and Signals

+#### Shells (Scripting)

+Go to the man pages of bash and learn some more about it.

+#### Redirecting and writing to a file

+Unix systems start looking for free file descriptors at zero.
+STDOUT*FILENO will be the first available one and thus get assigned when \_open()* is called.